U-M Football Media Luncheon

-Junior/Sophomore Quarterback John Navarre On progress from the last game
+Junior/Sophomore Quarterback John Navarre

 On coach Lloyd Carr's re-evaluation of the quaterback position ...
 "I do not feel that it is like training camp again at all.
 You have to win football games and turnovers do not help.
 You have to go with the best guy.
 This time we have off for bowl practice I feel comfortable.
 I feel confident.
 I put that game (Ohio State) behind me and I am very excited about this game.
 I am ready to go down there.
 All I want to do is win.
 You have to stay focused and stay confident and be ready to win."

 On reaction to comments ...
 "I had no idea.
 I do not pay attention to that.
 It is up to you and not to what someone says or what is written.
 You control you own destiny by your performance.
 I feel like I control what I can do and I do what I can do on the practice field.
 That determines what happens on gameday."